 Did you hear that?
 You are using a website that advocates the use of coupons, but you are encouraged to stop clipping every coupon that comes in the Sunday paper.
 Instead, you will only clip the coupons you need that correspond with sale items for the week or other household necessities.
 The shopping lists on Pocket Your Dollars cross-reference which coupons you need for the different sale items, so clip what you need, or find coupons for non-sale items in the Pocket Your Dollars’ coupon database.

 Each Sunday pull the coupon insert magazine thingys out of your newspaper and write the date of the Sunday paper they came in on the front (if you forget to mark them you’ll find the date in teeny print on the exterior spine of the insert).
 You’ll notice that the insert’s publisher’s name is printed across the top – whether Procter & Gamble, Smart Source, Red Plum, General Mills, Unilever, or Kellogg’s.
 Taken together, you’ll be able to find any coupon you need using the date and publisher’s name.

-Every few months you’ll want to purge your collection of coupon inserts following Carrie’s coupon purging system.
+Every few months you’ll want to purge your collection of coupon inserts following PYD’s coupon purging system.
 You don’t have to throw out your expired coupons, instead re-purpose them following these ideas.

 Round Up Extra Coupon Inserts